Pincer-org/Pincer/docs/interactions.rst

         ...

 Sending messages to the user is extremely easy.
 What you want to return is inferred by the object's return type.
 A :class:`str` can be returned to send a text message.
-Heres a simple ping command.
+Here's a simple ping command.

 .. code-block:: python